marcuswhybrow/ray-peat-rodeo/README.md

 following commands are all in the nix dev shell (which you can enter using `nix develop` if your not using direnv).

-First I pick a file from ./assets/todo which doesn't have a transcript.
-Say, the filename begins with the date 2022-02-02.
+First I pick a file from `./assets/todo` that doesn't have a transcript.
+Say the filename begins with the date 2022-02-02.
 Well, I copy the url from it's frontmatter key `source.url` and use `yt-dlp` to download the audio stream and output the result to a file with that date as it's name: